Wael1122/waa/Info-script-comparison.md

 Screenfetch requires at least bash 4.0 to be installed.

 **Neofetch is more actively developed.**<br \>
-I'm working on Neofetch almost everyday whereas Screenfetch and Archey haven't been updated in months.
+I'm working on Neofetch almost everyday whereas ~~Screenfetch~~ and Archey haven't been updated in months.

 **Neofetch is faster.**<br \>
-I'm heavily using bash builtins and I'm only spawning external processes <br \>
+Neofetch heavily uses bash builtins and we only spawning external processes <br \>
 when necessary.

 **Neofetch is more customizable.**<br \>